rupeshtiwari/learning-apache-spark/README.md

 This mode is used by data scientist for interactive exploration directly with production cluster.
 Most cases we use notebooks for web base interface and graph capability.

 ## Step 1: Creating EMR cluster at AWS cloud
+Creating spark shell on a real multi-node yarn cluster.
 #### What is Amazon EMR?

 Amazon EMR is the industry-leading cloud big data platform for data processing, interactive analysis, and machine learning using open source framework such as Apache Spark, Apache Hive and Presto.